armin-fx/Ultimaker2Marlin/README.md

     maximum and minimum printing speed in m/s maximum and minimum travel speed in m/s maximum extrusion speed in m³/s
-* Long file names on the SD card scroll when highlighted (and when printing).

 ==========================